lucasmerat/glimmer-test/README.md

-# Ember Octane Workshop: Shlack
+# Ember Octane Workshop Austin: Shlack

-This is the project used for the <a title="Mike North's" href="https://github.com/mike-north">Mike North's</a> <a title="Ember Octane" href="https://emberjs.com/editions/octane/">Ember Octane</a> course, where we build a chat app together step-by-step
+This is the project used for the <a title="Ember Octane" href="https://emberjs.com/editions/octane/">Ember Octane</a> workshop in Austin, TX, where we use parts of <a title="Mike North's" href="https://github.com/mike-north">Mike North's</a> course build a chat app together

 ![](./notes/img/app.png)